Lecture 05-1: Table Design and Constraints

 Constraints Summary

-Now that you can build tables with proper constraints, the next step is migrating data from your staging table into the new structure.
+Now that you can build tables with proper constraints, the next step is inspecting and migrating data from the staging table into the new structure.

 References